XIM Advanced

 AMD CPU Deployment (ZenDNN)

 Run inference on AMD EPYC CPUs without a GPU using vLLM with ZenDNN optimization.
-This requires building custom Docker images locally.
+The ZenDNN CPU image is prebuilt and published for you; there is nothing to build locally.

 Hardware Requirements